Happy woman eating fresh vegetable salad

 • Associate degree in culinary arts or related discipline.

 • Culinary certificate of at least two semesters or the equivalent.
+CIA’s Accelerated Culinary Arts Certificate and ProChef Level 1 both meet the requirement.

 • Extensive culinary experience in a professional kitchen environment that would allow the student to meet the necessary technical requirements listed below.